quat1024/templates-mod/README.md

 All templates need a block entity to store what block they look like.
 Templates registers one under `templates:slope`.
 As an addon developer, you should not hack additional blocks onto this block entity.

 However, nothing in Templates relies on the *specific* block entity ID.
-The only hard requirement is that it `implements ThemeableBlockEntity`.
-(This implies it returns a `BlockState` from `getRenderAttachmentData`.)
+The only hard requirement is that it `implements ThemeableBlockEntity2` and returns a `BlockState` from `getRenderAttachmentData`.

 You may return `TemplateEntity` or create a subclass of it.